LNER Class A4 4496 Dwight D Eisenhower: Preservation

 Earmarked for the National Railroad Museum in Ashwaubenon, a suburb of Green Bay, Wisconsin, the locomotive was cosmetically restored at Doncaster Works on 19 July 1963.
 The following spring, it was shipped to the US, arriving in New York Harbor on 11 May 1964.
 Shipped by rail, it arrived at the museum later that month.
 In October 1990, it was moved to Abilene, Kansas for the celebrations of the centenary of Eisenhower's birth.
 The move both ways was done as a special train at slow speed, since the locomotive and two cars from the command train used the British vacuum braking system, which was incompatible with the American air-braked trains.

 The locomotive is displayed with two British passenger carriages, once used as part of Eisenhower's Command Train.
 These have been restored to the condition they were in when used by Eisenhower.

 There have been some efforts to repatriate the locomotive back to the UK, most of which have been unsuccessful.
 However, in 2012, the National Railway Museum announced plans to repatriate the engine, along with 60010, which has been preserved in Canada, as part of a plan to reunite all six preserved A4s of the class for the 75th anniversary of the class's world record breaking 126 mph run.
 Both 60008 and 60010 were loaned to the National Railway Museum for a period of two years, returning to North America in early 2014.
 While at York, the locomotive was cosmetically overhauled and received a new coat of authentic BR Brunswick Green paint to replace the inaccurate shade applied during a repaint at Green Bay.
 The background on the Dwight D. Eisenhower nameplates was also changed from a red colour to a black colour.

 In mid-August 2012, 60008 left its base in the Green Bay area and travelled to Halifax, Nova Scotia, where it met with 60010 arriving by rail in late September.
-On 3 October 2012, 60008 and 60010 arrived back in the UK at the Port of Liverpool.
+On 3 October 2012, Nos.
+60008 and 60010 arrived back in the UK at the Port of Liverpool.
 On 4 October 2012, 60008 began its journey to the National Railway Museum Shildon, arriving that evening.
 The locomotive moved to York soon after for its cosmetic restoration.